-The most affordable capital city houses in the country are enjoying ultra-low interest rates, improved economic conditions, and strong government incentives, paving the way for the long-awaited recovery of the property market
+The most affordable capital city houses in the country are enjoying ultra-low interest rates, improved economic conditions, and strong government incentives led a strong recovery of the property market.

-The Perth housing market is now enjoying strong government support as a key driver of improved economic conditions and renewed demand for housing.
+Strong government support was a key driver in the improved economic conditions, improved consumer sentiment, and, finally, renewed demand for housing.

-This led to continued price reductions, making Perth the most affordable housing market in Australia with a median house price of $456,000.
+A sustained weakness in the housing market since the end of the mining boom has led to continued price reductions, that made Perth the most affordable capital city housing market in Australia with a median house price of $475,000.

-The combination of the improved economy, government incentives, the recent reductions in interest rates, (with some lenders offer home loans with an interest rate below the 1.90 per cent mark), make WA substantially more attractive market, particularly for owner-occupiers.
+The combination of the improved economy, government incentives, the recent reductions in interest rates, (with some lenders offering home loans with an interest rate below the 1.80% mark), make WA substantially more attractive market, particularly for owner-occupiers.

 For owner-occupiers with interest-only loans, ultra-low interest rates make it typically cheaper to buy than to rent a house from a cashflow perspective in all areas of Perth.

-It is highly likely that the much-anticipated price increases of this very affordable market, will be eventually delivered in 2021, in the range of 4 to 8 per cent, particularly for the mid and high end of the market.
+The anticipated price increases of this very affordable market are being now delivered with housing prices are projected to increase over the next 12 months in the range of 6 to 10 per cent, particularly for the mid- and high end of the market.

 Popular areas that have shown resilience in the past 12 months, such as Perth-Inner and Perth-North East, are highly likely to enjoy stronger demand in 2021.